 Having lived for two years in amazing Vietnam, we had the chance to visit several different destinations throughout the country.

-Since not everyone has the possibility to travel for several months, we’ve created two itineraries: one listing the alternative locations for the most adventurers who have more time and are willing to explore secluded areas (this very post you’re reading), and the other featuring traditional spots for shorter trips (you can check out here our 2-week itinerary guide to Vietnam).
+Since not everyone has the possibility to travel for several months, we’ve created two Vietnam itineraries: one listing the alternative locations for the most adventurers who have more time and are willing to explore secluded areas (this very post you’re reading), and the other featuring traditional spots for shorter trips (you can check out here our 2-week Vietnam itinerary guide).

 If you’re looking for the most authentic experience in Vietnam, this is the itinerary you need!
 We’ve travelled to all these places (except for Phu Quoc island, we’ve been to its Cambodian neighbour island of Koh Rong) and we can totally recommend them!
 We suggest a duration of at least a full month since some destinations are a bit secluded, so transfers might be time consuming.